Southern Serbia (region): Dialects

-Inhabitants of Southern Serbia speak Torlakian dialects, a group of South Slavic dialects.
+Inhabitants of Southern Serbia speak Torlak dialects, a group of South Slavic dialects.
 Majority of Serbian linguists call it Prizren-Timok dialect.
-It differs from the standard Serbian language in that it has three grammatical cases instead of seven, as well as full retention of the aorist and the imperfect, loss of infinitive as in Bulgarian and Macedonian, frequent stress on the final syllable in polysyllabic words, etc. Serbian authors Stevan Sremac and Borisav Stanković wrote several works in Torlakian dialect.
-Today, Torlakian dialect is preserved in its original form in rural parts of Southern Serbia.
+It differs from the standard Serbian language in that it has three grammatical cases instead of seven, as well as full retention of the aorist and the imperfect, loss of infinitive as in Bulgarian and Macedonian, frequent stress on the final syllable in polysyllabic words, etc. Serbian authors Stevan Sremac and Borisav Stanković wrote several works in Torlak dialect.
+Today, Torlak dialect is preserved in its original form in rural parts of Southern Serbia.
 According to UNESCO's list of endangered languages, Torlakian is vulnerable distinct language.

 Cuisine

 Burek is considered a traditional breakfast especially in Niš.
 The first burek in Niš was made in 1498 by the Turkish baker Mehmet Oğlu.
 Traditionally, Barbeque from Leskovac (Roštiljijada) is considered the best in Serbia.

 Demography

 Southern Serbia is home to about 1.000.000 people.
 However, it is heavily affected by depopulation.
 Only Niš and Albanian majority municipalities of Preševo and Bujanovac saw population growth between 2002 and 2011.
 Municipalities east of South Morava river are in the most difficult situation.
 Best example is Municipality of Crna Trava that had around 13,500 residents in 1948 and now has around 1,500 residents.
 Depopulation is also present in municipalities of Dimitrovgrad and Bosilegrad, where Bulgarians form majority.
 Majority of Albanians boycotted the 2011 census.
 It is estimated that there are some 50,000 Albanians in Southern Serbia.